basedtrees/RSS-Feed-Reader/README.md

 the raw cache that external tools can consume is published alongside the site at https://basedtrees.github.io/RSS-Feed-Reader/cache.json.

+> **Tip:** If the GitHub Pages site renders this README instead of the
+> dynamic feed UI, open the repository settings and set **GitHub Pages →
+> Branch** to `gh-pages`.
+The deployment workflow publishes the rendered
+> site there on every push to `main` and on the nightly schedule.

 ## Links and references

 - [How does it work?](https://github.com/osmoscraft/osmosfeed#osmosfeed)